 Goat Willow (Salix caprea)

-Provenance certificates are available on request for Goat Willows, which are from the Southwest of England.
+Provenance certificates are available on request for our Goat Willow plants, which are from the Southwest of England.

 Suppliers: Perrie Hale Forest Nursery

 50% of our profit on sales of Goat Willow trees is donated to The Tree Council

 See our planting and size guide for details and tips on planting.
 These Goat Willow trees are all bare root, and are consequently available for delivery from November until March.
 During the lifting season there may be up to two weeks delay between placing the order and dispatching, due to weather conditions or pressure of orders, which are dealt with in date sequence.
 Orders for Goat Willows placed between March and September are confirmed in October ready for dispatch from November.